patelkb99/cs4641-team36.github.io/README.md

 ## Dataset
 Our dataset is a Kaggle dataset provided by Andrew Janowczyk.
 It consists of 5547 breast histology images [4].

 Images in this dataset are of size 50x50x3.
-Each file name follows this format, which reveals if the image is cancerous images or not images of IDC: u_xX_yY_classC.png   — > example 10253_idx5_x1351_y1101_class0.png
+Each file name follows this format, which reveals if the image is cancerous images or not images of IDC: u_xX_yY_classC.png => example 10253_idx5_x1351_y1101_class0.png.

 - u : the patient ID (i.e. 10253_idx5)
-- X : the x-coordinate of potential IDC
+- X : the x-coordinate of potential IDC (i.e. x1351)
-- Y : the y-coordinate of potential IDC
+- Y : the y-coordinate of potential IDC (i.e. y1101)
 - C : the class where 0 is non-IDC and 1 is IDC [6]

 ## Data Preprocessing